Trinity Saint David, University of Wales

 The fun stuff

 Nightlife: The students' union at Carmarthen has a nightclub called Unity and an Attic Bar.
 Trinity has its own theatre, used regularly by touring companies as well as for student productions.
 Try one of the 60 pubs or four nightclubs in Carmarthen too.
+Swansea is very lively, check out Wind Street, famous for its array of bars and so-called "super-clubs".
 Things in Lampeter are a bit more low-key, and students make their own entertainment.
 Aberystwyth is the nearest nightspot.
 The Old Bar is the main students' union drinking spot and puts on an eclectic mix of students nights, there is another nightclub in Lampeter, called Oxygen.